luiscruz/android-apk-crawler/README.md

 # android-apk-crawler
-Project to analyse real Android applications
+Project to analyze Android APKs regarding their approach to schedule tasks.
+It provides a complement to Android apps' energy efficiency studies.

 ## Usage